wsydney76/craft4-ddev-starter/README.md

 * Two colomns with image: Column layout with and image and the default content builder.
 * FAQs: An accordion component with questions and, hopefully, answers.

+You can also select a hero area, this way it can be included anywhere on the page.

 Using this in a production environment requires optimization in styling, using correct responsive image sizes, performance (eager loading things).

 The search is provisionally prepared for this, but correct search results may be missing.

+Also previewing pages with embedded entries is limited, what should work for now:

+* Edit embedded content section in a slidout, do not save!
+* Close slideout, confirm if asked.
+* Press `Refresh`

 ## Twig Components